 Good Governance

 The Chair spoke about where the Association was with Good Governance.
 He stated that there had been several safeguarding and ethical concerns that have arisen this year.
-He went on to outline the work being done by our Compliance Officer, Nicola Hobday, and iterated that she has the support of the board and staff when dealing with these matters.
+He went on to outline the work being done by our Compliance Officer, Nicola Hobday, and iterated that she has the full support of the board and staff when dealing with these matters.
 He went on to say that anyone who has any ethical or safeguarding concerns should report them through the compliance email address.

 Annual Review